iosgliath/audio_feature_extraction/README.md

 This file impletements audio feature extraction techniques while using the less external packages possible.

 Using
-    WAV.jl for reading .wav file
-    FFTW.jl for Discrete Cosine transform ( mydct() is working in progress)
+    WAV.jl for reading .wav file and FFTW.jl for Discrete Cosine transform ( mydct() is working in progress)

 How to use :